Epitacio Huerta Municipality: History

-At the time of Spanish contact, the area of what is now Epitacio Huerta was a buffer zone between the Tarascan state to the west and the Aztec Empire to the east, and was inhabited by the Guamare and Pame peoples.
+At the time of Spanish contact, the area of what is now Epitacio Huerta was a buffer zone between the Purépecha Empire to the west and the Aztec Empire to the east, and was inhabited by the Guamare and Pame peoples.
 By 1632 the ranch of San José Buena Vista was established in what was then the hacienda of Coroneo.
 In 1822, San José Buena Vista was itself recorded as a hacienda attached to Tlalpujahua.

 In 1962, San José Buena Vista was renamed in honour of General Epitacio Huerta.
 Effective 31 March 1962, it and the surrounding localities were separated from Contepec to form the municipality of Epitacio Huerta, in accordance with Decree No. 83 of 1 March 1962.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Margarito Fierros.